uiuc-arc/Pasado/README.md

 ## Requirements

-This artifact was originally built against the versions below.
-It was re-tested on 2026-07-06 against a much newer stack (Python 3.13.3).
-A [`requirements.txt`](requirements.txt) with `>=` lower bounds is also provided.
+This artifact was originally built against the versions below and later re-tested on against a newer stack.
+A [`requirements.txt`](requirements.txt) with `>=` lower bounds is provided.

 | Library          | Original Version | Re-tested Version | Minimum            | Notes             |
 |------------------|-------------------|--------------------|---------------------|-------------------|